 style Specifies you are changing the style.

 text Specifies you are changing the text.

-value The actual text to display (maximum 256 characters), or Cascading Style Sheet (CSS) parameters (maximum 256 characters).
+value The actual text to display or Cascading Style Sheet (CSS) parameters, each with a maximum of 256 characters allowed.

 The default text is "Clear".

 The default style is border:1px solid black;background-color:white;font-weight:bold;font-size:80%.